zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/11-sinhala-google.md

 I preach, enact, lay, open, divide, proclaim.

 [APZ 51.2] (# apz51.2) # apz51.2 .ref .apz} "Nanda, I love all shramana
-I do not say that Brahmins are born of racial filth. ”Someone in this world What you see, hear, touch, or obsessive-compulsive disorder is all but gone "All" means complete, excluding all those visual purities Extinguished are some of those shruta purges, some of all those mouth purifiers, some
+I do not say that Brahmins are born of racial filth.
+"Someone in this world What you see, hear, touch, or obsessive-compulsive disorder is all but gone "All" means complete, excluding all those visual purities Extinguished are some of those shruta purges, some of all those mouth purifiers, some